-Assessments:
+Assessment:

-The final grade will be primarily based on the final project documentation and the prototyping and testing of critical project elements.
-However, the overall course grade may be modified by attendance and by performance in other elements that are turned in for grading, including the initial project idea, initial project documentation, several draft reports, and quizzes given on the course material will be graded.
-However, these elements are treated as content in which the student must demonstrate mastery of the material.
+The final grade will be determined as described in the Grading Rubric, at the end of this syllabus.
+Note the emphasis on the final report, but also that the overall course grade can be modified by attendance and by performance in other elements that are turned in for grading, including the initial project idea, initial project documentation, several draft reports, and quizzes given on the course material will be graded.
+These elements are treated as content in which the student must demonstrate mastery of the material.
 No grades are assigned, only indications of completion are recorded.
-If a student fails to demonstrate competency on an assignment, the assignment must be repeating until mastered.
+If a student fails to demonstrate competency on an assignment, the assignment must be repeated until mastered.
 All required elements of the course must be mastered in order to receive a passing final grade.
-All course elements are evaluated by the course instructor.
+All course elements are evaluated by the course instructor, in consultation with the Electrical Engineering instructor.
 Usually all team members are awarded the same grade, however under certain circumstances team members may receive different grades.
 In cases where group members do not adequately contribute to the project, members may be dropped from the group and those students will receive a grade of F for the course.
+Plus/minus grading is not used in thi course